-- Northwesterly 20 to 25 knots increasing to 20 to 30 knots during the morning then turning west to southwesterly 25 to 33 knots during the afternoon.
+- North to northeasterly about 10 knots increasing to 10 to 15 knots in the morning then further to 15 to 20 knots late evening.

-- 2 to 3 metres, decreasing to 1 to 2 metres during the afternoon or evening.
+- 1 to 1.5 metres, decreasing to 1 metre during the evening.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.

 - This forecast is also available via scheduled broadcasts on marine radio.